Stevinson/tech-book/book/python/concepts.md

 1. `__set_name__(self, owner, name)`

-This can be used to access the variable name programatically.
+This can be used to access the variable name programatically. i.e. let descriptor class know the name of the property it is being used for.

 2. `__get__(se;f, isntance, owner)`